 For Air Travelers

-Visitors to Los Angeles may often be startled by the sheer size of our metropolitan area.
-The closest airport is the one most travelers will choose for obvious reasons: Los Angeles International Airport (also popularly known as “LAX” by its airport code), one of America’s largest and busiest air terminals.
-All major US carriers and most international carriers fly to LAX, the world’s fourth busiest airport.
-LAX is a major hub for United Airlines and American Airlines, both of which each have their own terminals, but Southwest Airlines, Delta, Alaska Airlines and US Airways all use LAX as a frequent destination.
+Although visitors to Los Angeles may often be startled by the sheer size of our metropolitan area, have no fear… our convention is served by an airport less than a mile away.
+Los Angeles International Airport, also popularly known as “LAX” by its airport code, is one of America’s largest and busiest air terminals and is approximately one mile to the west of the Marriott LAX.
+All major US carriers and most international carriers fly to LAX.
+LAX is a major hub for United Airlines and American Airlines, both of which each have their own terminals, but Southwest Airlines, Delta, Alaska Airlines, JetBlue, Frontier, Hawaiian Airlines, Spirit Air, US Airways and Virgin America all use LAX as a frequent destination.
 Virgin Atlantic, Air New Zealand and Air Canada are served by Terminal 2, while British Airways, Qantas and most international carriers use the Tom Bradley International Terminal.
 Transcontinental rates aren’t what people usually expect; even a trip between New York and LA can cost only $250 round trip if one checks for specials.